 The first step in setting up an organization website is to designate one or more students who will be the official maintainers of the website.
-The student(s) should then work with the User Support Center and the Assistant Director of Student Activities to establish the required accounts on the Sophia web server.
+The student(s) should then work with the IT Service Center and the Assistant Director of Student Activities to establish the required accounts on the Sophia web server.
 Here's the process:

-- Go to the USC in Stoddard 23 and
+- Go to the IT Service Center in Stoddard 203 and

 fill out a form to request

 - When your personal account has been created, you

 will be notified by email.

 - Next, contact the Assistant Director of Student